 What Does This Mean for All of Us?

 The implications for the average consumer are clear, but let’s instead talk about what’s going to come next.
 Assuming the vote does reclassify ISPs under Title I, where do we go?

 Well, that order might be challenged in the US Courts of Appeals.
-Depending on which state makes that ruling (the selection of state depends on where the ruling is filed, and when, and ultimately on a lottery to choose between them) the FCC’s order might be invalidated and so net neutrality would remain.
-If they force the issue, it would eventually get to the Supreme Court.
+Depending on which state makes that ruling (the selection of state depends on where the ruling is filed, when, and ultimately on a lottery to choose between them), the FCC’s order might be invalidated, and so net neutrality would remain.
+If they force the issue, it would eventually reach the Supreme Court.

-In the meantime, a number of petitions in favor of net neutrality are circulating, and we encourage you to contact your local representative to voice your concerns.
+In the meantime, several petitions in favor of net neutrality are circulating, and we encourage you to contact your local representative to voice your concerns.

 The internet as we know it has woven itself into the very fabric of our lives.
 We take it for granted in the same way that we expect that there will be a light switch and a power outlet in every room.
 It’s everywhere; we use it professionally, socially, and privately.
 For most people, it has become our primary source of personal interaction, media, commerce, research, or leisure.

 From the earliest computer networks, the internet has been built with a single guiding principle: the free exchange of information.
 For the first time in its history, that principle is under threat.
 If the services which deliver the content can’t be trusted to be impartial, we will have sacrificed the one quality which has made the internet special.